Skip to Main Content

 • Toothbrush holder

 While cash funds are a great way to cover some big-ticket items like a giant sectional or flat screen, there are still plenty of home furnishings you should register for to decorate the rest of your newlywed nest.
-Think: picture frames, curtains, lamps, throw blankets, planters—the list could go on and on.
+Think: picture frames, curtains, lamps, throw blankets, planters—the list goes on and on.
 This is also where you can include that high-tech robot vacuum you're convinced will help you clean more.
-Start checking off some basic home items below.
+Start checking off some basic home items from the sample wedding registry checklist below.

 • Accent chair